 A memorial service wase held at the First Methodist Church of Madison on Wednesday December 8, at 12:00 PM.
 In lieu of flowers, the family wishes for memorial contributions be made to Shriners Hospitals for Children donate.lovetotherescue.org and the Wounded Warrior Project at woundedwarriorproject.org.

-in memory of Donald Becker, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Donald Becker, please visit our floral store.